devofdisaster/embergard-card-bot/README.md

 - core ability icons (`:core:`)
 - surge ability icons (`:surge:`)

+#### v1+

+The bot uses card data taken directly from [UnderworldsDB](https://underworldsdb.com), trimmed of the unnecessary data, with custom `v1+` changes added in.

+Every time an update is made, the [local card library](src/resources/library.csv) has to be updated with the new data.

+The fighter data in [warbands.csv](src/resources/warbands.csv) has to be updated manually, as UnderworldsDB doesn't use such a data sheet.

 ### Custom images

-In some cases (like plot cards) you might want to provide custom images for cards, either because you want to bypass UnderworldsDB or because the particular image is not available there.
+In some cases (like plot cards, or the `v1+` project) you might want to provide custom images for cards, either because you want to bypass UnderworldsDB or because the particular image is not available there.

 To do so, fill in the `IMAGES_URL` environment variable in your `.env` file, as well as the `CustomImage` column in the [library.csv](src/resources/warbands.csv) file.